Estimate Time6 min

 • Distribution code

-Here's what it looks like on a real Form 1099-R. This one has blank boxes; you'd receive one with relevant boxes filled out.
+Here's what it looks like on the actual form.
+This one has blank boxes; you'd receive one with relevant boxes filled out.
 The most commonly filled-out boxes are highlighted in the following image.

 Less universally relevant boxes include box 2b.
 If the organization that holds your account can't figure out the amount in distributions you owe taxes on, they'll put an X in the leftmost box.
 If you emptied a retirement account in a single year, there will be an X in the rightmost box within box 2b.
 Another less commonly filled-out section is box 6.
-This is for when you've withdrawn from a qualified plan (that isn't a qualified distribution from a Roth account) that includes securities from the employer corporation (or a related business).
+An amount may appear here if you've withdrawn from a qualified plan (that isn't a qualified distribution from a Roth account) that includes securities from the employer corporation (or a related business).

 From 1099-r with annotated information